 Since 2015, there have been significant pressures on border controls in Europe due to the movement of asylum seekers.
 Carry your passport when crossing borders, even within the

 Schengen zone.
-Keep up-to-date on border conditions by checking local news sources and asking transport providers directly.
+Monitor border conditions by checking local news sources and asking transport providers directly.

 When outside a vehicle on the hard shoulder of any road, you must place a warning triangle on the road side behind the vehicle.
 The driver and all passengers must wear high visibility warning vests.
 Ensure any rental car is fitted with the requisite equipment.

 Drivers' licences of travellers from a non-EU or non-EEA states are valid for up to twelve months from the date of entry into Austria.
 The drivers' licence must be in German.
 A drivers' licence issued in a foreign language is only valid in combination with an international driving licence or a translation.

 Foreign drivers' licences of residents in Austria are valid for six months from the date of the establishment of the resident status.